2023 AMA AMATEUR NATIONAL MOTOCROSS CHAMPIONSHIP SUPPLEMENTAL RULES

-1. The following professional licensed riders (motocross or supercross) are not eligible to participate in the National program:
+- The following professional licensed racers (motocross or supercross) are not eligible to participate in the National program:

 b.
-Riders competing in a Supercross main event (250SX or 450SX class) in the current or previous year; or
+Racers competing in a Supercross main event (250SX or 450SX class) in the current or previous year; or

 c.
-Riders competing in the Final 40 in an FIM MXGP or MX2 Grand Prix event outside of the United States in the current year.
+Racers competing in the Final 40 in an FIM MXGP or MX2 Grand Prix event outside of the United States in the current year.

-2. The following professional licensed riders are eligible to compete in the Open Pro Sport and 250 Pro Sport classes only:
+- The following professional licensed racers are eligible to compete in the Open Pro Sport and 250 Pro Sport classes only:

 b.
-Riders competing in the Final 40 in Pro Supercross (250SX or 450SX class) in the current or previous year; or
+Racers competing in the Final 40 in Pro Supercross (250SX or 450SX class) in the current or previous year; or

 c.
-Riders competing in the Final 40 in an FIM MXGP or MX2 Grand Prix event outside of the United States in the previous year.
+Racers competing in the Final 40 in an FIM MXGP or MX2 Grand Prix event outside of the United States in the previous year.

 d.
 The eligibility to compete by any foreign or non-US citizen holding a professional license in any country other than the U.S., is subject to the sole discretion of AMA pursuant to Section A.11 below.

-3. Professional licensed riders who earned a professional point in any year are not eligible for any “B”, “C”, or “Sportsman” class, i.e., College (18-24), Vet 30+, or Senior 40+ To verify a result, visit The Vault; Riders listed in The Vault who have earned a professional point are not eligible to compete in these classes. vault.racerxonline.com.
+- Professional licensed racers who earned an AMA professional point in any year are not eligible for any “B”, “C”, or “Sportsman” class, i.e., College (18-24), Vet 30+ or Senior 45+ class.
+To verify a result, visit The Vault; Racers listed in The Vault who have earned a professional point are not eligible to compete in these classes. vault.racerxonline.com.

-4. Professional licensed racers who have not competed in the Final 40 in either Pro Motocross or Pro Supercross in the current or previous year, or who have not competed in the Final 40 in an FIM MXGP or MX2 Grand Prix event in the previous year, are eligible for all classes subject to further eligibility requirements.
+- Professional licensed racers who have not competed in the Final 40 in either Pro Motocross or Pro Supercross in the current or previous year, or who have not competed in the Final 40 in an FIM MXGP or MX2 Grand Prix event in the previous year, are eligible for all classes (subject to further eligibility requirements).

-6. The top 42 overall riders in the Open Pro Sport and 250 Pro Sport classes at the National will be eligible to obtain an AMA Pro Motocross License in the current and subsequent year without further qualification if age eligible.
+- The top 42 overall racers in the Open Pro Sport and 250 Pro Sport classes at the National will be eligible to obtain an AMA Pro Motocross License in the current and subsequent year without further qualification (if age eligible).

-8. Riders who placed in the top 5 overall in the 250B/250B Limited or 450B/450B Limited class at the 2020 National and who are 17 years or older as of January 1, 2021, are not eligible to compete in a "B" or “B/C” division.
-Riders who placed in the top 5 overall in the Schoolboy 1 class at the 2020 National and who are 16 years or older as of January 1, 2021, are not eligible to compete in the Schoolboy 1 class.
-Riders who placed in the top 5 overall in the Schoolboy 2 class at the 2020 National and who are 17 years or older as of January 1, 2021, are not eligible to compete in the Schoolboy 2 class.
+- Racers who placed in the Top-5 overall in the 250B/250B Limited or 450B/450B Limited class at the 2022 National and who are 17 years or older as of January 1, 2023, are not eligible to compete in a "B" or “B/C” division.
+Racers who placed in the Top-5 overall in the Schoolboy 2 class at the 2022 National and who are 17 years or older as of January 1, 2023, are not eligible to compete in the Schoolboy 2 class.

 a.
-Participated at the National in any previous year in any class, with the exception of any 51cc (4-6), Mini-E, Girls or Youth Beginner (2011) class, as well as any Women Amateur class riders finishing outside of the top 10;
+Participated at the National in any previous year in any class, with the exception of any Micro, Girls or Youth Beginner (2011) class, as well as any Women Amateur class racers finishing outside of the top 10.

 b.
 Received any type of OEM factory support in any class (excluding OEM contingency and trackside support);

 d.
-Held a WMX license at any time;
+Held a WMX professional license at any time;

 g.
 For more information regarding “C” class eligibility and/or reclassification, or to check RPV status, visit https://americanmotorcyclist.com/.

-10. Once qualified for the National, riders may not voluntarily advance in class prior to competing at the National.
+- Once qualified for the National, racers may not voluntarily advance in class prior to competing at the National.

-12. Challenges to rider eligibility must be received by the AMA no later than June 30, 2021.
+- Challenges to racer eligibility must be received by the AMA no later than June 30, 2023.
 Challenges must be in writing and sent by certified mail or email to the following addresses: AMA, Attn: MX Manager, 13515 Yarmouth Dr., Pickerington, OH 43147 or to [email protected].
-Rider eligibility challenges received after this date will be accepted at the sole discretion of AMA.
+Racer eligibility challenges received after this date will be accepted at the sole discretion of AMA.

 B. MACHINE ELIGIBILITY AND CLASSIFICATION

-4. Mini-E (4-6) Jr. Class Restrictions: Battery Energy limited to 1kWh.
-Maximum (adjusted length) wheelbase 41 inches; Maximum wheel size 12 inches; Maximum seat height 25 inches.
+- Mini-E (4-7) Limited Class Restrictions: Battery Energy limited to 1kWh.
+Maximum (adjusted length) wheelbase 41 inches; Maximum wheel size 12 inches; Maximum seat height 28 inches.
 Retrofitted 12-inch wheels are permitted.
 OEM parts must be used.

 b.
 All parts of the exhaust system as designed by the manufacturer (OEM) for a particular model and year must remain stock.
 Updating to a more recent year exhaust is prohibited unless the OEM part number is the same.
 The silencer end cap may be changed for the sole purpose of inserting a spark arrestor, so long as there is no performance enhancement.